10 Tips to help you get the most out of Castaway Cay

 Other than that, you’ll need whatever you’d normally take to enjoy a day at the beach: sunscreen, sunglasses, hats, and sand toys.
 If you forget any of the above, they’re available in the gift shops on the ship and on Castaway Cay.
 Beach towels are provided on Castaway Cay so no need to bring your own or take the bath towels from your stateroom.

-3. activities and port adventures
+3. Activities and port adventures

 There’s a booking window for when you can sign up for on-board activities and port excursions so if there’s something you have your heart set on doing, make sure you sign up as soon as your window opens.

-- First time cruisers – 75 days
+• First-time cruisers – 75 days

-- Castaway Club Silver – 90 days
+• Castaway Club Silver – 90 days

-- Castaway Club Gold – 105 days
+• Castaway Club Gold – 105 days

-- Castaway Club Platinum/Concierge – 120 days
+• Castaway Club Platinum/Concierge – 120 days

-4. Youth activities moves to the island
+4. Youth activities move to the island

 Edge, the tween club, and Vibe, the teen club, currently have two-hour meetups on Castaway Cay.
 Check your navigator (Disney Cruise Line app) for times.
-Kids attending Edge and Vibe don’t need to be signed in and out and can come and go as they wish, so if you have expectations of meeting up at a particular time/place on the island, make sure you communicate that to your older kiddos.
+Kids attending Edge and Vibe don't need to be signed in and out and can come and go as they wish, so if you have expectations of meeting up at a particular time/place on the island, make sure you communicate that to your older kids.

-5. Getting Around
+5. Getting Around Castaway Cay

 Castaway Cay is about three miles long and two miles wide.
 There’s a free tram that runs around the island.
 You can also rent a bike.